Sustainable fashion isn’t a trend. It’s a shift in the way we design and consume. Get ahead of the change.

 Before we talk about synthetic fabrics, we need to address the in-betweens: semi-synthetic fabrics.
 Semi-synthetics are sourced from natural sources, but the fibers are processed intensively.
 Ultimately, with semi-synthetics, the sustainability of the fabric depends on the processing of the fiber.
-In this camp, you have lyocell/Tencel which is a very sustainable fiber and you also have bamboo rayon which can be a very polluting fabric.
+In this camp, you have lyocell (brand name Tencel) which is a very sustainable fiber and you also have bamboo rayon which can be a very polluting fabric.
 Bamboo is a fast growing plant and the fiber is a prime candidate to become a sustainable fabric.
 Unfortunately, bamboo is often treated with rayon or viscose processing methods.
 These methods often use harsh chemicals and can result in a fiber and textile that is more susceptible to snags, pilling, and wear.
-If using bamboo, you’ll need to research the methods of harvesting, processing, and manufacturing to ensure it’s a sustainable bamboo fabric.
+If you’re making bamboo clothing, you’ll need to research the methods of harvesting, processing, and manufacturing to ensure it’s a sustainable bamboo fabric.
 So what does that look like?

-What you’re looking for in a semi-synthetic is a fiber that is processed in a closed loop system.
+What you’re looking for in a sustainable semi-synthetic is a fiber that is processed in a closed loop system.
 This means that all chemicals used in the process are reclaimed and reused.
 You’re also looking for an end product with durability and a satisfactory hand.
 These last two are not mutually exclusive.
 In fact, you can find all of these things (closed loop processing, durability, and a variety of hands) in two semi-synthetic fabrics in particular: lyocell and cupro.
-Unless you’re willing to do your research, don’t bother with the other semi-synthetics like rayon and viscose.
-As I said before, more often than not the processing for rayon and viscose is less than sustainable and the product itself is less durable than you’ll need to create your line.
+Unless you’re willing to do your research, don’t bother with the other semi-synthetics like rayon, viscose, or bamboo fabric.
+As I said before, more often than not the processing for rayon and viscose is less than sustainable and the product itself is less durable than you’ll need to create your sustainable fashion line.
 Because remember, your clothing needs to make it through the customer’s wash more than once.